nl4opt/nl4opt-subtask2-baseline/README.md

 # nl4opt-subtask2-baseline

-Baseline code for NL4Opt competition subtask 2.
+The baseline code the subtask #2 of the NL4Opt competition.